mvaganov/CmdLineAsteroids/notes.md

 }
 ```

-`voice`
+### voice
 the IDrawable interface in code is more complex than what was shown in the UML diagram.
 Again, the UML diagram helps describe architecture, it doesn't need to be detailed enough to run as executable code.
+As an experienced programmer, I was able to make assumptions about what should be in the interface.

-`voice`
+### scene
 src/MrV/GameEngine/IGameObject.cs
 ```
 using MrV.Geometry;